contagon/handbook/2020-12/32-repentance-and-membership-councils.md

 ### 32.4.1 Confession

 Repentance requires that sins be confessed to Heavenly Father.
-Jesus Christ said, “By this ye may know if a man repenteth of his sins﻿—behold, he will confess them and forsake them” ([Doctrine and Covenants 58:43](/study/scriptures/dc-testament/dc/58.43?lang=eng#p43); see also [Mosiah 26:29](/study/scriptures/bofm/mosiah/26.29?lang=eng#p29)).
+Jesus Christ said, “By this ye may know if a man repenteth of his sins—behold, he will confess them and forsake them” ([Doctrine and Covenants 58:43](/study/scriptures/dc-testament/dc/58.43?lang=eng#p43); see also [Mosiah 26:29](/study/scriptures/bofm/mosiah/26.29?lang=eng#p29)).

 When Church members commit serious sins, their repentance also includes confession to their bishop or stake president.
 He is then able to exercise the keys of the gospel of repentance on their behalf (see [Doctrine and Covenants 13:1](/study/scriptures/dc-testament/dc/13.1?lang=eng#p1); [84:26–27](/study/scriptures/dc-testament/dc/84.26-27?lang=eng#p26); [107:18, 20](/study/scriptures/dc-testament/dc/107.18,20?lang=eng#p18)).
 This helps them heal and return to the gospel path through the power of the Savior’s Atonement.